joeldarl/quill-cms/README.md

 - Markdown(.md) support

 ## Installation
-1. Download the repository and use the `npm install` command to install package dependencies.
+1. Download or clone the repository and use the `npm install` command to install package dependencies.

 2. Make sure you have a MongoDB server running! (https://docs.mongodb.com/manual/administration/install-community/)